TariqMehmood1004/Dice-App-Flutter/README.md

 In the NavigationBarWidget class, the PageView widget is used to show the three pages with the dice.
 The BottomNavigationBar widget is used to display the bottom navigation bar with three tabs.

-The Dice and Dice2 classes are almost identical, with the difference being that Dice2 has two dice.
+The <b>Dice</b> and <b>Dice2</b> classes are almost identical, with the difference being that Dice2 has two dice.
 Both classes use a Random object to generate random numbers between 1 and 6 when the dice are rolled.
 The update() and update2() methods are called when the user taps on the dice image to update the state and re-render the dice.